QuentinRa/blog.quentinra.dev/proj/uml/use/index.md

-This is called Generalisation and not inheritance ( or ``Héritage`` in French) since inheritance isn't a UML concept but a implementation one.
+This is called Generalisation and not inheritance ( or ``Héritage`` in French) since inheritance isn't a UML concept but an implementation one.

 <hr class="sr">